vincetran96/Scrape-Finance-Data-v2/README.md

 ```
 docker-compose build --no-cache && docker-compose up
 ```
-Next, open the scraper container within the terminal:
+Next, open the scraper container in another terminal:
 ```
 docker exec -it functions-vietstock bash
 ```
 ## From now, there are two options:
-### If you want to scrape **all** tickers, financial report types, report terms:
+### 1. If you want to scrape **all** tickers, financial report types, report terms:
 Run `celery_run.sh` file:
 ```
 ./celery_run.sh